Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/0-introduction.md

 - How to create an Excel UDF with Python
 - How to manage PDF documents with **PyPDF4**

 There is much to do, so let's get started.
-[TODO:  invariant?]
+[TODO for Jeff:  invariant?]